 Understanding the Media Library

 You can find the Media Library on any page you create.
-To see the full Media Library list, click the "Content" button.
-Then, hover over "Media" to find the "Media Library" in the dropdown.
+To see the full Media Library list, click the Content link.
+Hover over Media to find the Media library in the dropdown.

 The Media Library stores all document files, URL embeds, and images uploaded to the site.

-This is the current list of media items that are available to upload to the media library:
+This is the current list of media items that are available to upload to the Media Library:

 • ArcGIS Visualization: Embed an ArcGIS map or app on a page easily, just providing the URL.